Frequently Asked Questions

 What sort of license do I need?

 You need a license which is valid for the class of motorcycle you're hiring.
-This can be either a New Zealand license of a license from the country you come from.
-If it's not in English you will need either a translation or an International Driving Permit.
+This can be either a New Zealand license or a license from the country you come from.
+If your license is not in English you will need either a translation or an International Driving Permit.

 What is the minimum hire period?

-The minimum period hire is 24 hours, so if you pick a bike up at 10.00am it's yours till 10.00am the following day.
+The minimum period off peak hire is 24 hours, so if you pick a bike up at 10.00am it's yours till 10.00am the following day.
+During the peak season the minimum hire period is usually 3 days.

 Can I hire a helmet or clothing?